The server has not detected any activity for the last 3 hours.

 ...Click for more info

 *** PRICE REDUCED *** The Colt MK V Trooper was the final evolutionary step from the Trooper to the to the King Cobra.
-It was manufacture
+It was manufactured for only tw

 ...Click for more info